-Taylor Neff, PhD, is a staff psychologist on Menninger's Hope Program for Adults.
+Taylor Neff, PhD, is a staff psychologist at The Menninger Clinic.
 She is also an assistant professor in the Menninger Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.

 Her clinical interests include collaborative/therapeutic assessment, personality assessment with the use of projective/performance-based measures and psychodynamic and integrative approaches to the treatment of personality disorders, grief, trauma and attachment trauma.
 In addition to these issues, she has a special interest in problems related to motherhood, identity, and loneliness.

 Dr. Neff has presented on maternal objectification, opioid use and attachment style and secure attachment.

 She is a member of the American Psychological Association, the Houston Psychoanalytic Society and Postpartum Support International.